openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

    - Due to the dominant runtime overhead on the host device, dynamic shapes may perform worse than static shapes on a discrete GPU.
    - Dynamic rank is not supported.

+The general description of what dynamic shapes are and how they are used can be found in :doc:`dynamic shapes guide <openvino_docs_OV_UG_DynamicShapes>`.
 To support dynamic shape execution, the following basic infrastructures are implemented:

 - Runtime shape inference: infers output shapes of each primitive for a new input shape at runtime.